-‘Attack on Titan’ Season 2 Predictions: Where It Will Start & Where It Will End
+‘Attack On Titan’ Season 2 Predictions: Where It Will Start & Where It Will End

 — Attack On Fans (@AttackOnFans) March 4, 2017

-After the discovery of the Titans within the Walls, however, things are set for a very drastic turn.
-In the manga, the revelation would result in the Survey Corps venturing outside the safety of the walls once more.
-After hearing of a report about yet another breach in Wall Rose, the anime’s heroes would face their biggest and most formidable threat yet – the Beast Titan.
+After the discovery of the Titans within the walls, however, things are set for a very drastic turn.
+In the manga, the revelation resulted in the Survey Corps venturing outside the safety of the walls once more.
+After hearing of a report about yet another breach in Wall Rose, the anime’s heroes faced their biggest and most formidable threat yet: the Beast Titan.

 The Beast Titan has been featured in the teasers for Attack on Titan Season 2, and the character looks gorgeous.
-In the manga, the Beast Titan is arguably the most dangerous opponent the heroes have faced so far, due to the character’s high intelligence and capability to communicate and, to a certain degree, command other Titans.
-The confrontations against the Beast Titan would usher in the franchise’s most intense Titan vs Titan battle to date, featuring a match between Eren’s Rogue Titan and the Armored Titan.
+In the manga, the Beast Titan is arguably the most dangerous opponent the heroes have faced so far, due to the character’s high intelligence and capability to communicate, and to a certain degree, command other Titans.
+The confrontations against the Beast Titan will usher in the franchise’s most intense Titan vs. Titan battle to date, featuring a match between Eren’s Rogue Titan and the Armored Titan.

-The first half of Attack on Titan Season 2 would most likely feature the Clash of the Titans arc, which features not only the introduction of the Beast Titan and the Eren’s battle against the Armored Titan but the discovery of the all-important “Coordinate” as well.
-In the Attack on Titan mythos, the Coordinate is a special ability that has the potential to turn the tide of the conflict between the Titans and the humans living inside the Walls.
+The first half of Attack on Titan Season 2 will most likely feature the Clash of the Titans arc, which features not only the introduction of the Beast Titan and Eren’s battle against the Armored Titan, but the discovery of the all-important “Coordinate” as well.
+In the Attack on Titan mythos, the Coordinate is a special ability that has the potential to turn the tide of the conflict between the Titans and the humans living inside the walls.

 The second half of Attack on Titan Season 2 would most likely feature the Uprising Arc, which involves the Survey Corps’ coup d’etat against Wall Sina’s ruling class.
-Comprised of intrigue, political scandals and arguably the biggest revelations in AoT so far, the Uprising Saga is heavy on plot.
-While the intensity of the Uprising Arc pales in comparison to the Clash of the Titans saga, however, the second half of Attack on Titan Season 2 would also introduce viewers to one of the most compelling characters in the series so far – Kenny Ackerman.
+Comprised of intrigue, political scandals, and arguably the biggest revelations in AoT so far, the Uprising Saga is heavy on plot.
+While the intensity of the Uprising Arc pales in comparison to the Clash of the Titans saga, the second half of Attack on Titan Season 2 could also introduce viewers to one of the most compelling characters in the series so far: Kenny Ackerman.

 Only 30 days till Attack on Titan Season 2 starts!#AttackonTitan #ShingekinoKyojin pic.twitter.com/FwzpHZ46aN